intel/k8s-device-scalability-tester/deployments/README.md

 significantly larger runtime value than what the backend actually uses, should be specified.

-(To reduced testing time, script runs each test round only 4x longer than the specified request time, which does not provide very accurate results.)
+(To reduced testing time, script runs each test round only 20x longer than the specified request run time time, which means approximately 5% error.)

-Validate media backend scalability to have at least 1.4x throughput increase for each backend replica count doubling, for workload running for 30s, in a cluster where deployment can be scaled to 8 replicas with the specified GPU resource usage (e.g. workload taking 50% of the GPU, and cluster having 2 matching nodes with 2 GPUs each):
+Validate media backend scalability to have at least 1.8x throughput increase for each backend replica count doubling, for a workload running for <15s, in a cluster where its deployment can be scaled to 8 replicas with the specified GPU resource usage (e.g. workload taking 50% of the GPU, and cluster having 2 matching nodes with 2 GPUs each):
 ```
-$ ./validate-scaling.sh scalability-tester-backend-media monitoring 30 scalability-tester-client-media validation 8 1.4
+$ ./validate-scaling.sh scalability-tester-backend-media monitoring 15 scalability-tester-client-media validation 8 1.8
 ```

-(It's better to start with short workloads and low scalability expectations until specified workload node selector correctness has been verified and backend spec resource requests have been optimized for the HW on the matching nodes.)
+(Until specified workload node selector correctness has been verified and backend spec resource requests have been optimized for the HW on the matching nodes, it's better to start with very short workload runs, and lower scalability expectations than above.)

 Using multiple queues in parallel